harbdog/raycaster-go/README.md

 `TextureRect() image.Rectangle`
 - Needs to return an [image.Rectangle](https://pkg.go.dev/image#Rectangle) representing the texture sheet position and area to render for the image currently returned by `Texture()`.
-- If the image source only contains a single image, just set to origin position with the width and height of the image:
+- If the image source only contains a single image, just set to origin position along with the width and height of the image:

   ```golang
   return image.Rect(0, 0, imageWidth, imageHeight)